Rinval86/ubuntu-scripts/README.md

 # ubuntu-scripts
 All scripts created from scratch by Rinval86.
+Various sources were used in obtaining the knowledge to create these scripts.
+Thanks to all contributers of the sources utilized.
 These scripts were written on Ubuntu 20.04 but may be compatible with other versions.
 Check out additional things I have created at https://github.com/Rinval86?tab=repositories